nadiasvertex/mariadb-cluster/README.md

 # mariadb-cluster
 Provides a script and Vagrantfile to build a MariaDB cluster ready for geographical replication.
+Also installs a proxy VM running HAProxy.
+A geo replication setup wouldn't use HAProxy this way, but a group of clusters would.
+For example, there are 5 machines in Datacenter A, 5 in Datacenter B, and 5 in Datacenter C. Each group of 5 would be behind an HAProxy instance in order to distribute load, but users in various regions would be sent to the nearest proxy frontend.

 To run, simply execute ./boot.sh

-After the cluster is booted you can connect to any node:
+After the cluster is booted you can connect to any node.
+Nodes .21-.25 are data nodes.
+Node .26 is the HAProxy instance, which is configured to balance to the least-connected machine.

+To connect to the proxy:

 ```
-mysql --user=root --host=192.168.77.23 --password=letmein
+mysql --user=root --host=192.168.77.26 --password=letmein
 ```

-You should see
+You should see:

 ```
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.